TonyRuiz1995/SD/README.md

 ### Standards, Compiler Options, Etc.
  - We will be programming using the C language
  - We will utilize the C Unit testing library to do our testing
- - gcc is our compiler with -Wall, -pedantic, and -cstd=11 as compiler optionss
+ - gcc is our compiler with -Wall, -pedantic, and -std=11 as compiler options